 Filing a Complaint

-Anyone may file a complaint against a physician, physician assistant or fluoroscopy technician if they believe the practitioner has violated the state’s medical practice laws.
+Anyone may file a complaint against a physician, physician assistant or genetic counselor if they believe the practitioner has violated the state’s medical practice laws.
 The grounds for discipline for Physicians are found here and those for Physician Assistants are found here.